Little Cambodia

-Little Cambodia or Cambodia Town (ក្រុងខ្មែរ) is a term that refers to an ethnic enclave of people from the country of Cambodia.
+Little Cambodia or Cambodia Town (ក្រុងខ្មែរ) is an ethnic enclave of people from the country of Cambodia.

 History

 Cambodian presence in the West traces back to the French colonisation of Cambodia from the 1860s to mid-1950s, in which a number of Cambodians migrated to France as students or workers.
 This group formed the basis of the Cambodian population in France.

 While some were able to flee to France shortly after the Khmer Rouge took over in 1975, most Cambodians left their country after the regime in the 1980s, with most arriving in the United States (specifically to Long Beach, California; Lowell, Massachusetts, and the New York City borough of the Bronx), as well as Australia (specifically Sydney, Melbourne, and Perth).